phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp-phyvip/head.rst

 USB Host Controller
 -------------------

-..
-TODO: CHeck USB chapter if really possible both OTG role!

 The USB controller of the |soc| SoC provides a low-cost connectivity solution for numerous consumer portable devices by providing a mechanism for data transfer between USB devices with a line/bus speed of up to 4 Gbit/s (SuperSpeed 'SS').
 The USB subsystem has two independent USB controller cores.
-Both cores are capable of acting as a USB peripheral device or a USB host.
-Each is connected to a USB 3.0 PHY.

 .. include:: /bsp/peripherals/usb-host.rsti